 Close the Instant Pot and pressure cook for 10 minutes on High Pressure.

-Whisk together cornstarch and water to form a smooth mixture.
+Whisk together 2 tablespoon cornstarch and 2 tablespoon water to form a smooth mixture.

 In Saute mode, bring the beef and sauce to a boil.
 [See Note 2]